microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 The string-typed `instrument_name` and `used` were removed due to refactoring around the new `Instrument` class and the `instrument_used` slot, which is associated with numerous `PlannedProcess` subclasses.

-The following changes have been made to the `Extraction` class:
+The following changes have been made to slots in the `Extraction` class:

 * `extractant` was replaced with `substances_used`
 * `extraction_method` was replaced with `protocol_link`